Offices in Tanner Hall

-It is the goal of SSC to make quality higher education accessible to all qualified students.
+It is the goal of Seminole State College to make quality higher education accessible to all qualified students.
 To meet this commitment, financial assistance is available in the form of scholarships, grants, loans, and part-time employment.

 The factors considered in determining the types and amounts of aid received by an applicant are: